 Drink Turmeric Tea

-Turmeric tea is known for its antioxidant properties, but did you know it can also help with sleep?
+Did you know Turmeric can also help with sleep?
 Its high levels of curcumin help your body and mind relax and also helps your body feel better, allowing you higher quality sleep.

 Consider drinking it an hour before bedtime for the best results, but always consult your doctor before adding anything to your routine.